There are 2 types of operations:

 future and notifies the blocked thread that a response is available.

-future to the outside world, and we will provide the ability to register a completion listener so you can perform asynchronous calls.
+future, we will expose this Future to the outside world, and we will provide the ability to register a completion listener so you can do asynchronous calls.

 In the future, this will be optimized to reduce the amount of expensive systems calls, such as

 interaction with the operation-queue.
-Probably, we will add support for a caller-runs mode, so that an operation is directly run on
+Probably, we will add support for a caller-runs mode, so that an operation is directly executed on

 the calling thread.